dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

   The analyzer would need to hard-code the fact that this string corresponds to `RequiresDynamicCodeAttribute`, unless we model this relationship via attributes that represent feature switches.

+  This would be sufficient for ILLink/ILCompiler to treat `IsSupported` as a constant based on the feature switch name.

 - a reference to the existing feature check property:

   ```csharp